Fredensborg Palace

 The construction of Fredensborg Palace

-Construction of Fredensborg Palace begins using building materials from an old pavilion near Frederiksborg Castle called "Sparepenge" ("Savings").
+The construction of Fredensborg Palace begins, using building materials from an old summerhouse near Frederiksborg Castle named 'Sparepenge' ('Savings').
 Photo: Thomas Rahbek.

 The construction of Fredensborg Palace